shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 16: Dynamic Programming/Step 16.5: DP on Strings/Distinct Subsequences.md

   - move 1 step from source by skipping
   - if matches, move target by one as well
 - think about the example babgbag and bag
-- we say either match the first b in boh, or skip the first b in source to match a potential b later (e.g. 3rd position)V
+- we say either match the first b, or skip the first b in source to match a potential b later (e.g. 3rd position)
 - base cases
   - target length reached - return 1
   - source length reached - return 0